 - Communicating data with effective storytelling

-If these skills are missing from your workforce, your organisation has data literacy skills gaps to address.
+If these skills are missing from your workforce, your organization has data literacy skills gaps to address.
 Fortunately, upskilling employees with limited data literacy is possible.

 Good data literacy initiatives focus on building data culture.
-This helps everyone at an organisation, regardless of their role, use data as a common language.
+This helps everyone at an organization, regardless of their role, use data as a common language.

 What does it mean to be “data literate”?

 Data literacy training is valuable at every point in a learner’s journey.
 That's because developing your data literacy can help drive success in any field.

 What does being data literate mean for your average person across their career?